kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Lidar/README.md

 <div align="center"><img src="../../other/img/logo.png" width="300" alt=" logo"></div>

 ## <div align="center"> Lidar Selection </div>
 - ### Lidar Introduction
-    Lidar, also known as Light Detection and Ranging, is a technology that uses laser pulses to measure distances and create maps.
-Lidar systems typically consist of lasers, receivers, computing devices, and navigation systems.
+   - Lidar, also known as Light Detection and Ranging, is a technology that uses laser pulses to measure distances and create maps.
+Lidar systems typically consist of a laser, a receiver, computing equipment, and a navigation system.

-   - __Working Principle:__
-      - Emitting laser pulses: Lidar emits very short laser pulses through a laser.
-These pulses propagate at extremely high speeds and then return after reflection.
-      - Receiving reflected signals: The receiver of the Lidar records the time it takes for the laser pulses to return and measures the intensity of the light pulses.
-The time and intensity information of the reflections can be used to calculate the distance and characteristics of objects from the Lidar.
-      - Data processing: The computing device of the Lidar processes the received reflection data and calculates the position, shape, and movement of objects based on the measured time and the speed of light.

-   - __Applications:__
-      - Lidar has widespread applications in various fields, including but not limited to:
+   - Lidar is widely used in various fields, including applications such as autonomous vehicles, environmental monitoring, drones, and aviation.
-         - Autonomous vehicles
-         - Environmental sensing
-         - Drones and aviation
-         - Environmental monitoring
-         - Military applications

-      The Lidar D100 Developer Kit is centered around the LD14 Lidar sensor core, complemented with a set of related accessories, and employs triangulation technology.

-    - __Product Specifications__
-      - Detection Range: 360 degrees
-      - Detection Distance: 0.15 ~ 8 meters
-      - Angular Resolution: 1 degree
-      - Detection Frequency: 2300 Hz
-      - Scanning Frequency: 6 Hz
-      - Dimensions: Approximately 96.3 * 59.8 * 38.8 mm
+   - Therefore, in this competition, we have chosen __Lidar__ as the sensor for detecting the distance between the vehicle and the walls.

-   - __The difference between ultrasonic sensors and Lidar is as follows:__
+- ### Comparison between Ultrasonic and Lidar
-Ultrasonic sensors can only detect in one direction, limited to the front, used for distance measurement and obstacle detection.
-Lidar, on the other hand, provides a 360-degree panoramic coverage, enabling simultaneous sensing of surroundings, used for high-precision environmental perception and map creation, reducing collision risks.
-It is widely applied in autonomous driving, environmental modeling, etc. Lidar surpasses ultrasonic sensors in providing comprehensive environmental information, making it superior in robot navigation.
+  - Ultrasonic sensors can only detect in one direction, typically limited to the front, and are used for distance measurement and obstacle detection.
+Lidar, on the other hand, offers 360-degree coverage, allowing simultaneous sensing in all directions.
+It is used for high-precision environmental awareness, map creation, collision risk reduction, and finds extensive applications in areas such as autonomous driving and environmental modeling.
+Lidar excels over ultrasonic sensors in providing comprehensive environmental information, making it more advantageous in robot navigation.

-   - __Issues encountered with different brands of Lidar:__
+- ### Comparison of Different Lidars
+  - We compared commonly available and cost-effective Lidar models in the market, including D100, YDLIDAR X2, and YDLIDAR X4, with the expectation of finding the best Lidar to be used as the sensor for this competition.
-One problem with the D100 Lidar is its detection frequency, which is 2300 Hz, compared to the YDLidar X2 with 3000 Hz and X4 with 5000 Hz.
-The lower frequency results in a slower response time.
+  - The D100 has a detection frequency of 2300Hz, which is lower compared to the 3000Hz of YDLIDAR X2 and the 5000Hz of X4, making its response slightly slower.

-      __Due to unfamiliarity with the usage of ydlidar x4 and ydlidar x2, there were issues with detecting obstacles, leading to missing angles.
-Therefore, in this competition, we decided to utilize the D100 sensor for vehicle detection and measuring the distance to the arena walls.
-The results obtained using this sensor met our expectations.__
+  - Due to unfamiliarity with the use of YDLIDAR X4 and YDLIDAR X2, we encountered issues with missing angles in obstacle detection.
+Therefore, for this competition, we decided to use the __D100__ sensor for detecting the distance of the vehicle from the field's edge walls.

-   - #### Performance Testing of Low-Cost LiDARs Commonly Available in the Market.
+   - #### Performance Testing of Low-Cost LiDARs Commonly Available in the Market

       |  Lidar D100    |  Ydlidar x4  |   Ydlidar x2    |
       | :----: | :----: | :----:|